 This area is also home to a fountain and a lovely garden that you can walk through.

-There is a small museum room with a video on Father Serra here as well and a few artifacts from the area.
+There is a small museum room with a video on Father Serra in the garden as well and a few artifacts from the area.

-Of course, there is the statue of Father Serra that you have come to expect at each of the California missions in the gardens to see.
-This mission is of particular importance when talking about Father Serra as it is his final resting place as well.
+Of course, there is the statue of Father Serra that you have come to expect at each of the California missions too.
+This mission is of particular importance when talking about Father Serra as it is his final resting place.